stan-dev/design-docs/designs/0002-cmdstanpy_tech_spec.md

 + transform a Python `dict` object into a new file on disk in JSON format
 + get the data file name

+Python's `json` module will be used to serialize python dictionaries to JSON strings.

 _todo_:  Check that numpy arrays (stored row-major) are also serialized to JSON in row-major form.